-- c.
-Income Tax Returns (Annual Income Tax Return of the preceding tax year) OR Business Tax Returns (Value Added Tax or Percentage Tax Return covering the previous six months). - 5.5.3 Bid security is not required for this procurement.
-On the other hand, PEs have the option to require or dispense with the submission of performance and/or warranty securities depending on the nature of the Procurement Project.417 - 5.6 Rules in the submission of documentary requirements: - 5.6.1.
-Suppliers, manufacturers, distributors or service providers may submit their documentary requirements in printed copies or by electronic mail or facsimile.418 - 5.6.2.
-The use of digital signature or similar means may be used in all procurement-related documents.419 - 5.6.3.
-PEs are allowed to accept a copy of the recently expired Mayor's or Business Permit and other documents showing proof of application for renewal such as the Official Receipt and payment for the renewal of the permit will suffice, subject to submission of the Mayor's Permit after award of contract but before payment.420 - 5.6.4.
-As a general rule, the OSS shall be submitted at any time before award ofcontract.
-However, an unnotarized OSS may be
+c.
+Income Tax Returns (Annual Income Tax Return of the preceding tax year) OR Business Tax Returns (Value Added Tax or

+Percentage Tax Return covering the previous six months).

+- 5.5.3 Bid security is not required for this procurement.
+On the other hand, PEs have the option to require or dispense with the submission of performance and/or warranty securities depending on the nature of the Procurement Project.429 - 5.6 Rules in the submission of documentary requirements: - 5.6.1 Suppliers, manufacturers, distributors or service providers may submit their documentary requirements in printed copies or by electronic mail or facsimile.430 - 5.6.2 The use of digital signature or similar means may be used in all procurement-related documents.431 - 5.6.3 PEs are allowed to accept a copy of the recently expired Mayor's or Business Permit and other documents showing proof of application for renewal such as the Official Receipt and payment for the renewal of the permit will suffice, subject to submission of the Mayor's Permit after award of contract but before payment.432 - 5.6.4 As a general rule, the OSS shall be submitted at any time before award of contract.
+However, an unnotarized OSS may be accepted subject to compliance therewith after award but before payment.433 - 5.6.5 For foreign suppliers, manufacturers, distributors or service providers, the equivalent document in their jurisdiction, for the documents required herein, would suffice consistent with Section 23.2 of the 2016 revised IRR of RA No. 9184. - 5.7 Once the project requirements are completed and the APP has been updated or budget has been confirmed, as the case may be, the BAC or duly authorized end- user unit or any other appropriate bureau, committee, support or procuring unit shall then directly negotiate or procure from a legally, technically and financially capable supplier, manufacturer, distributor or service provider. - 5.8 The BAC, or duly authorized end-user unit or any other appropriate bureau, committee, support or procuring unit, shall recommend to the HoPE or his or her duly authorized official the award of the contract to the supplier, manufacturer, distributor or service provider after validation of the required documents under Item5.5. - 5.9 The HoPE or his or her duly authorized official shall immediately enter into contract with the supplier, manufacturer, distributor or service provider, subject to Section 41 of RA No. 9184 or the Reservation Clause.

-417 Section 54.5 and Item IV (M) of Annex H of the 2016 revised IRR of RA No. 9184.
+429 Section 54.5 and Item IV (M) of Annex H of the 2016 revised IRR of RA No. 9184.

-418 GPPB Resolution No. 09-2020, dated 07 May 2020.
+430 GPPB Resolution No. 09-2020, dated 07 May 2020.